患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Certain factors affect prognosis (chance of recovery) and treatment options.

-The prognosis and treatment options depend on:
+The prognosis depends on:

 Stages of Childhood Non-Hodgkin Lymphoma